-First up on this list of Jervis Bay beaches is Nelsons Beach which can be found just a short drive south of Huskisson in a place called Vincentia.
+First up on this list is Nelsons Beach which can be found just a short drive south of Huskisson in a place called Vincentia.

 Blenheim Beach lies below Nelsons Beach and it’s the first beach you’ll come to on the White Sands Walk.

-Continuing on the White Sands Walk, Greenfield Beach is a worthy addition to your list of Jervis Bay beaches to visit.
+Continuing on the White Sands Walk, Greenfield Beach is a worthy addition to your list of beaches to visit.

 Greenfield Beach Jervis Bay is a larger beach that lies in a beautiful cove with a rocky headland on the north end and plenty of space to hang out on the soft sands by the water’s edge.

-Featuring a large stretch of glistening white sands and vibrant turquoise waters, this is one spot you don’t want to miss on your list of Jervis Bay beaches to see.
+Featuring a large stretch of glistening white sands and vibrant turquoise waters, this is one spot you don’t want to miss during your visit.

 For the best views, stroll down the shoreline to a set of stairs on the northern end of Chinamans Beach Jervis Bay and walk to the top for spectacular views overlooking the beach and the bay.